src-bin/substrate-docs/www/src-bin.com/substrate/manual/getting-started/google-oauth-oidc.md

 # Google OAuth OIDC setup

-Be mindful of which GSuite account you're using throughout this process if you're signed into more than one in the same browser profile.
+Be mindful of which Google account you're using throughout this process if you're signed into more than one in the same browser profile.
 Google has a habit of switching accounts when you least expect it.

 1. Visit [https://console.developers.google.com/](https://console.developers.google.com/) in a browser
 2. Click **CREATE PROJECT**